 theres little protest against the financial inequality because most people are relatively happy with it imo. the people in power to change it, certainly seem to be happy anyway. the stauts quo makes them a lot of money, or keeps them in prestige positions, why would they want to distrupt that?

-also, sport isnt a busness. thats why you've rightly pointed out that many of the top sides dont make money. and thats also why introducing financial limitations such as ffp is retarded. the owners in favour of it are purely business men. if an owner is first and foremost a fan of football, they wouldnt be in favour of ffp imo. look at the epl chairmen who seem to be in favour of ffp.
+also, sport isnt a busness. thats why you've rightly pointed out that many of the top sides dont make money. and thats also why introducing financial limitations such as ffp is departed. the owners in favour of it are purely business men. if an owner is first and foremost a fan of football, they wouldnt be in favour of ffp imo. look at the epl chairmen who seem to be in favour of ffp.
 Ar5ena1's, ours' , liverpool's, and utd's.

 all these guys want to take money out of their clubs. and ffp would allow them to do so. chairmen who are football fans and want to actually put money into football, do not support ffp. ffp is simply about owners being able to profit from their clubs like they do in america.